The Distillery District Condos

 A small group of insightful developers had a vision for this forgotten piece of land.
 They looked at a series of derelict heritage buildings that had been proclaimed a national historic site, and they imagined what it could be.
 They saw a new vibrant community that was unlike anything else in the GTA; something that would inspire pride and excitement in the citizens of Toronto.
 They endeavoured to create a place that could excite and inspire the senses.

-Today this district is one of the most visited places in the entire city.
+Today, The Distillery Historic District is one of the most visited places in the entire city.
 It is host to an incredible variety of restaurants and shops, but this region has so much more to offer.
 There's nothing quite like walking down the historic cobblestone streets and being surrounded by the rejuvenated structures that, at one time, breathed life into the the City of Toronto.
 In recent years, the area has also played host to numerous festivals, with the most popular being the annual Christmas Market.

 This neighbourhood largely features condos, accounting for 96% of sales, followed by other condos at 2%.
 Condo apartments are the most common style and the majority of properties have one bedroom.
 The average price in this community over the past twelve months is $568,103, an increase of 22% over the previous period.
 The population of the area sits at 43,365.
 Homeownership is at 51% and tenanted homes at 40%.
 The average family income is $110,684.